jakecoppinger/transit-in-sydney/README.md

 Author
 ------
-Jake Coppinger, first year Computer Science student.
+Jake Coppinger, a first year Computer Science student based in Sydney, Australia.

 See more of my work at [jakecoppinger.com](http://www.jakecoppinger.com)